 The UEFA Champions League holders and UEFA Europa League winners, as well as six teams coming through qualifying, will also participate in the group stage.

-• Tussling for fourth in Spain, Getafe or Alavés would be in line to make their first appearance at any stage of the UEFA Champions League; neither have even featured in the qualifying rounds, and each total only two UEFA Cup/UEFA Europa League campaigns.
-Alavés made the final in their European debut in 2000/01, Getafe were the most recent of either to feature in 2010/11.
+• Involved in the tussle for fourth in Spain, Getafe or Alavés would be in line to make their first appearance at any stage of the UEFA Champions League; neither have even played in the qualifiers, and both clubs total just two UEFA Cup/UEFA Europa League campaigns.
+Alavés made the final on their European debut in 2000/01; Getafe were the more recent of either to feature in 2010/11.